Ph3nX-Z/LightC2/README.md

 LightC2 is an modulable lightweight Adversary simulation command and control platform.
 It includes modules execution, cli interface, web api, custom agents/shellcodes, custom methods ...

+This platform is destinated to cybersecurity experts for pentest/red team operations purposes.

 ## Usage

 ```help